dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 enough.
 I tripped up over tuple syntax, and anonomous function syntax, but eventually made good use of the sugar module for `collect` and `=>`.

+Looking at other Nim solutions I learned of `parseEnum`, which will be useful if this VM gets more use in future days.
+I was also reminded of the usefulness of having a VM state object that can be used to pass the pgm and acc around.

+### Day 9: Encoding Error ###

+This was fun.
+Nim CountTable was perfect, and I got part 1 on the first try with no fuss once I looked into how to decrement a CountTable entry.
+Part two was easy using slices and sequtils, though I had to submit twice because I overlooked terminating the re-use of part 1 correctly after changing a `return` to an assignment and neglecting the `break`.
+Once I added that, it worked fine.

 ---

 ## Stats